 Are you taking advantage of this card’s benefits?
 Especially the airport lounge access?
 The card’s benefits pay for themselves even without those amazing lounges!

 This is another of my favorite credit cards.
-Every year that I renew the $450 annual fee, I get a 50K annual free night certificate.
-In the past, I have used it to stay at the Ritz Carlton Kapalua, the Ritz Carlton Sarasota, and the Ritz Carlton Istanbul.
-These hotels can book for over $800 a night so I love this benefit of the American Express Marriott Bonvoy Brilliant card.
+Every year that I renew the $650 annual fee, I get an 85K annual free night certificate.
+In the past, I have used it to stay at some amazing hotels that would book for $500+ a night, so I love this benefit of the American Express Marriott Bonvoy Brilliant card.
 Additional benefits include:

-The Capital One Venture Credit Card is another great beginner card that just got better with the addition of transfer partners.
-Because it earns 2 points per $1 spent it is a great card for every day spend for someone who doesn’t want to keep track of which card to use in every situation.
+The Capital One Venture X Credit Card is another great beginner card.
+Because it earns 2 points per $1 spent, it is a great card for everyday spending for someone who doesn’t want to keep track of which card to use in every situation.
 Other benefits include:

 Most of these come with a free annual night certificate.
 They also come with hotel status.
 Know what your hotel status can get you.
 It may be a free bottle of water but it could be late checkout, free breakfasts, or an upgraded room.
 Be sure and check what your card gives you.

-The different airline credit cards like United, Delta, American, Hawaiian, etc. usually come with free checked bags and priority boarding.
-The United Explorer card also come with a couple of United Club lounges.
+Airlines credit cards like United, Delta, American, Hawaiian, etc., usually come with free checked bags and priority boarding.
+The United Explorer card also comes with a couple of United Club lounges.
 These are nice for long layovers or a quick bite/drink before a flight.

 Affiliate Disclosure: Travel Hacking Mom uses affiliate links.
 We may receive compensation if you use our links when applying for a credit card at no extra cost to you.
 This compensation does not impact how or where products appear on this site.
 Travel Hacking Mom has not reviewed all available credit card offers on this site.
 Thank you so much if you use our links!